Exact sampling for some multi-dimensional queueing models with renewal input: Simulating exactly from the stationary distribution of the RA model

-More generally, even when the increment sequence is just stationary ergodic, not necessarily iid (hence not time reversible as in the iid case), it is the backwards in time maximum that is used in constructing a stationary version of $\{V_n(i)\}$.
-We will need this backwards approach in our simulation so we go over it here; it is usually referred to as {\it Loynes' Lemma}.
-The sequences $\{S_n\},\ \{U_n\},\ \{T_n\},\ n\ge 0,$ are extended to be two-sided iid; $ -\infty<n<+\infty$, thus allowing two-sided iid increment sequences $\{\Delta_n(i) : -\infty<n<+\infty\}$.
-Then the $c$ time-reversed (increments) random walks are defined by $R_0^{(r)}(i)=0$ and
+More generally, even when the increment sequence is just stationary ergodic, not necessarily iid (hence not time reversible as in the iid case), it is the backwards in time maximum that is used in constructing a stationary version of $\{V_{n}(i)\}$.
+We will need this backwards approach in our simulation so we go over it here; it is usually referred to as \textit{Loynes' Lemma}.
+We extend the arrival point process $\{t_{n}:n\ge0\}$ to be a two-sided point stationary renewal process $\{t_{n}:n\in\mathbb{Z}\}$